 To give you an idea of what the draff analysis looks like in the real world, here are some anonymised values from recent samples.

-This is the analysis from a smaller distillery in Scotland with a 4-roller mill, semi-lauter tun and 1 tonne mash:
+This is the analysis from a smaller distillery in Scotland with a 4-roller mill, semi-lauter tun and 1-tonne mash:

 To give you an idea of what a larger efficient distillery might achieve this is a sample from a Speyside customer:

-First, you can see a sizeable difference in soluble extract.
+First, you can see a sizeable difference in the soluble extract.
 The residual 2 LDK in the larger distillery shows just how efficient you can be in sparging.

-In the small distillery example, there is certainly more to be achieved with total residual extract (TRE) and total potential extract (TPE).
+In the small distillery example, there is undoubtedly more to be achieved with total residual extract (TRE) and total potential extract (TPE).
 They are leaving unconverted sugars in the grain that is having an impact on yield.
-We noted that the TRE (which is a re-mash at 65°C) and the TPE (which is a re-mash after boiling) are identical which indicates that not all the starch is being gelatinised.
+We noted that the TRE (which is a re-mash at 65°C) and the TPE (which is a re-mash after boiling) are identical, which indicates that not all the starch is being gelatinised.
 On this occasion, we suggested that the mash temp be raised to meet full gelatinisation.

-If you’re not using us for distilling malt then do get in touch using the contact form and we will be happy to help.
+If you’re not using us for distilling malt, then do get in touch using the contact form and we will be happy to help.